Rhodesia: Biological and chemical warfare

-From 1975 to 1980 the Rhodesian government made several attempts to weaponise chemical and biological agents.
+From 1975 to 1980, the Rhodesian government made several attempts to weaponise chemical and biological agents.
 Members of the security forces contaminated supplies before replacing them in guerrilla caches or planted them in rural stores to be stolen by the guerrillas during raids.
 They also poisoned water sources along known infiltration routes along the Rhodesian border, forcing their opponents to travel through more arid regions or carry more water during their treks.

 The chemical agents most used in the Rhodesian chemical and biological warfare (CBW) programme were parathion (an organophosphate insecticide) and thallium (a heavy metal commonly found in rodenticide).
 The weapons the Rhodesians selected for use also included Vibrio cholerae (causative agent of cholera) and possibly Bacillus anthracis (causative agent of anthrax).
 They also looked at using Rickettsia prowazekii (causative agent of epidemic typhus), and Salmonella typhi (causative agent of typhoid fever), and toxins such as ricin and botulinum toxin.

 Biological agents, namely Vibrio cholerae, had some impact on the fighting capability of ZANLA.
 Some former officers of the Rhodesian Security Forces alleged that anthrax was used covertly during the late 1970s, but this has been disputed.
 Use of anthracis, ricin, or botulinum toxin was favoured during assassination attempts of prominent guerrilla commanders.

 Economy

 Economically, Southern Rhodesia developed an economy that was narrowly based on the production of a few primary products, notably, chromium and tobacco.
 It was therefore vulnerable to the economic cycle.
 The deep recession of the 1930s gave way to a post-war boom.
 This boom prompted the immigration of about 200,000 whites between 1945 and 1970, taking the white population up to 307,000.
 A large number of these immigrants were of British working-class origin, with others coming from the Belgian Congo, Kenya, Tanzania, and later Angola and Mozambique.
-They established a relatively balanced economy, transforming what was once a primary producer dependent on backwoods farming into an industrial giant which spawned a strong manufacturing sector, iron and steel industries, and modern mining ventures.
-These economic successes owed little to foreign aid apart from the immigration of skilled labour.
+They established a relatively balanced economy, transforming what was once a primary producer dependent on backwoods farming into an modest industrial power which spawned a strong manufacturing sector, iron and steel industries, and modern mining ventures.
+These economic successes owed little to foreign aid apart from the immigration of skilled labour and backing from South Africa.

-The economy of the state of Rhodesia sustained international sanctions for a decade following the declaration of its independence, a resistance which waned as more southern African states declared independence and majority rule as well as the destruction of the Rhodesian Bush War.
+The economy of the state of Rhodesia sustained international sanctions for a decade following the declaration of its independence, a resistance which waned as more southern African states declared independence and majority rule as well as the destruction caused by the Rhodesian Bush War.